vectara/py-vectara-agentic/README.md

                                  vectara_customer_id=os.environ['VECTARA_CUSTOMER_ID'],
                                  vectara_corpus_id=os.environ['VECTARA_CORPUS_ID'])
 ```
-The tools factory has a useful helper function called `create_rag_tool` which automates the creation of a
+The Vectara tool factory has a useful helper function called `create_rag_tool` which automates the creation of a
 tool to query Vectara RAG.

 For example if my Vectara corpus includes financial information from company